 Course reserves are materials that are placed on reserve by instructors to supplement classroom instruction.
+This material may or may not include a copy of the course textbook.
 Print (books and photocopies) and audiovisual materials are located at the Information Desk on the 1st Floor.
-In addition to course-specific reserves, materials such as writing citation manuals, biology samples, and GRE & PRAXIS study guides are kept permanently on reserve.
+In addition to course-specific reserves, materials such as writing citation style manuals, biology models/samples, and GRE & PRAXIS study guides are kept permanently on reserve.
 Course reserves may be borrowed for a limited loan period to ensure access by all students in a course.

-Some of your instructors may also post assigned course readings on Electronic reserve or audio reserves.
+Some of your instructors may also post assigned course readings as electronic or digital audio reserves.
 E-reserves and audio reserves are accessible 24/7 from any computer connected to the Internet.

 When requesting print or audiovisual reserves at the Information Desk, please provide the item's call number.
 Library staff will then retrieve the item for you.
 An item's call number can be found using the Course Reserves function of PITTCat Classic.
 Starting at the library home page, select Departments & Services and then Course Reserves.
 Follow the online instructions.
 Items will be listed in alphabetical order, with correlating call numbers.
 Reserve lists are also maintained in a binder at the Information Desk.